 Since there are always some tomatoes left that are too green to pick, you can protect the plant from cold and frost.
 However, as I mentioned above, we do harvest everything that is mature enough to ripen indoors before there is danger of frost.

-A Plant Protection Blanket is my favorite way to protect plants from frost, it is light weighted and can be left on for days, as the weather permits.
+A Plant Protection Blanket is my favorite way to protect plants from frost, it is light weighted and can be left on for days if needed.
 You can cover a tomato bed with it, or wrap an individual plant.
 Mature tomato plants can also easily be covered with an old bedding sheet.
 Just make sure to take that off as soon as the sun is up in the morning.

 If there was more frost than you expected and the plants did freeze even under cover, the tomato fruits are still edible but will not store for after-ripening.